 Geography aside, the apostle Luke gives us something to think about this Easter.
 A simple message has the power to change our entire outlook on life and to fill us with real joy and a sense of purpose, even if it means walking 60 or 160 stadia (10 or 20 kms) back to Jerusalem in the night!

 One of my heroes is Joseph Martin-Dauch.
 He was the only member of the Estates General to refuse to sign the Tennis Court Oath.
-576 voted for it and 1 voted against it – Joseph Martin-Dauch.
+Five hundred and seventy six voted for it and one voted against it – Joseph Martin-Dauch.
 The scene was captured by the painter Jacques-Louis David.
-You can see Dauch seated to one side while everyone around him raises their hands in a salute – a symbol that would later come to define European fascism.
+You can see Martin-Dauch seated to one side while everyone around him raises their hands in a salute – a symbol that would later come to define European fascism.

-Martin-Dauch was commanded not to publicly express his opposition to the National Assembly.
-But he defied the wishes of the assembly and wrote the word ‘opponent’ next to his name on the Oath.
-Martin-Dauch was commanded to stay away from the Estates General, but he attended anyway.
+Martin-Dauch was commanded not to publicly express his opposition to the National Assembly but he defied the wishes of the Assembly and wrote the word ‘opponent’ next to his name on the Oath.
+Martin-Dauch was told to stay away from the Estates General but he attended anyway.
 And he was the only one to stand when king Louis XVI entered the hall.
-576 remained seated and 1 stood.
-Martin-Dauch was not afraid to go against the crowd even though it cost him dearly.
+Five hundred and seventy six remained seated and one stood – Martin-Dauch.
+His public stance cost him dearly.
 He survived one assassination attempt and spent time in prison.
-The only way he survived the Reign of Terror was by going under a false name.
+He only survived the Reign of Terror by going under a false name.

 When I look at Martin-Dauch seated there, I think of Jotham, Nathan, Elijah, Isaiah, Jeremiah… men who stood alone.
-They are the only ancient historical figures I am aware of who openly challenged the will of the king until Aristophanes criticized Cleon in the 5th century BC.
+They are the only ancient historical figures of whom I am aware that openly challenged the will of the king until Aristophanes criticized Cleon in the 5th century BC.
 Even so, Aristophanes had to couch his criticism in satire.
-How many refused to go along with Antiochus IV’s attempt to create a state unified by one Hellenistic religion and culture?
-Just a few Maccabeans.
-How many refused to sacrifice to Roma and Augustus?
-Just a few Christians.
-And what of our day?

 “Come, let us return to the LORD; for he has torn us, that he may heal us; he has struck us down, and he will bind us up.
 After two days he will revive us; on the third day he will raise us up, that we may live before him.
 Let us know; let us press on to know the LORD; his going out is sure as the dawn; he will come to us as the showers, as the spring rains that water the earth.”